axonops/documentation/docs/operations/cassandra/backup/configurations.md

 ###  Remote backup

-> Note that **axonops** user will need read access on Cassandra snapshots folders to be able to proceed the remote backup.
+> Note that **axonops** user will need read access on Cassandra data folders to be able to proceed the remote backup.

 The current remote options are: